Butter Nutrition

 Here's a few suggestions of things to explore before going on the Keto diet:

 1. Make sure you're addressing underlying reasons for weight gain before taking a diet approach that tricks and manipulates your body into temporarily losing weight at the expense of your long-term health.
-The opposite of dieting approach and the Personal Nutrition Assessment are easy ways to get started with helping your body lose weight from the inside out!

 I hope you enjoyed this review of the Keto diet, the first of many in the diet review series.